 Make slime.
 Ok, there are a million ways to make slime and who has all the supplies on hand to make it all the time?
 I have a solution for this.
 We bought this slime kit from Toys R Us as a gift for my kids for Christmas and there are so many different ways to make slime.
 There is a booklet with instructions and the kit comes with all the materials you need to make all the different slimes.
 The good thing is, everyone loves slime, from toddlers to pre-teens, so there really is no losing here.

 Bake together.
 The older your kids are, the more you can let them have control over the baking!
-Your preteen may be bored of basic chocolate chip cookies, but do they have a foodie channel on Instagram that they follow?
+Your preteen could be bored of basic chocolate chip cookies, but do they have a foodie channel on Instagram that they follow?
 And was there a strawberry roll on there that they’ve been dying to make?
 Ask them about it!
 Let them make it.
 It’ll be fun!

 Get messy with paint.
 Ok ok so maybe your teen is not interested in “art and crafts” insert eye roll… but go to youtube and find a tutorial on how to paint a simple landscape.
 You could make a paint night out of it and then BAM instant art for your walls too.
 Winner winner!

 Chalk. yes, all kids need to play with chalk.
-Have your older children draw a nice picture on the garage door or driveway.
-Have them practice writing, make a hopscotch grid or simply doodle some abstract art.
-No judgement.
+Have your older children draw a nice picture on the gaanger door or driveway.
+Have them practice writing, make a hopscotch grid, or simply doodle some abstract art.
+No judgment.
 If you really wanted to let your kids enjoy chalk all year round, paint a wall in your house with chalk paint and designate it as the drawing wall.
 I’ve had relatives do this in their homes and boy did the kids just love their chalk wall.
 You can paint furniture too with chalk paint and let the kids draw on that… Use your imagination.

 Paint the bedrooms!
 Has your child been begging to have their rooms painted?
 If you’ve got time to kill, why not paint some walls?
-Get creative, let your kids choose colours and patterns.
+Get creative, let your kids choose colors and patterns.
 You can even help them refinish furniture if you’re skilled like that (I am NOT!) for their new room.